Middle East War in Bible Prophecy

 They have said, ‘Come, and let us wipe them out as a nation, that the name of Israel be remembered no more’Psalm 83:4

-I will bless those who bless you and I will curse him who curses you (Gen 12:3)
+I will bless those who bless you and I will curse him who curses you (Genesis 12:3)

-No weapon formed against you shall prosper (Isa 54:17)
+No weapon formed against you shall prosper (Isaiah 54:17)

 The biblical injunction to Israel is to occupy the promised land and embrace the foreigner in the land.